ivanantipin/chartpapa/articles/game_of_life_article.md

 ###Game of Life in corporate universe.

-Do you know game called [Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) devised by the British mathematician John Horton
-Conway in 1970?
+Have you heard about game called [Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) devised by the British mathematician John Horton Conway in 1970?

 Rules of the game are pretty simple ( extract from wikipedia) :